BrookJeynes/zfe/README.md

 ![zfe preview](./assets/preview.png)

-**zfe** is a small unix tui file explorer designed to be simple and fast.
+**zfe** is a small unix tui file explorer with vim-like bindings designed to be simple and fast.

 - [Installation](#installation)
 - [Integrations](#integrations)